dannyroberts/commcarehq-scripts/reusable/cloudant-rewinds/README.md

 60073019 GroupPillow
 ...
 ```
 The first few will have checkpoint numbers significantly smaller than the rest.
+Those are the pillows that are in a rewind state and need to be reset to a reasonable `seq`.
 In this example it's the first 5 that are the problem.
 Based on that run a command like the following

 ```bash
 while read line; do echo $line | jsawk 'return this._id'; done < checkpoint_docs.txt | grep -E 'XFormPillow|FormDataPillow|CasePillow|CaseDataPillow|ReportCasePillow' > pillow_checkpoint_ids